-The Timer/Counter can be clocked by an internal or an external clock source.
-The clock source is selected by the clock select logic which is controlled by the clock select (CS02:0) bits located in the Timer/Counter Control Register (TCCR0).
-For details on clock sources and prescaler, see "Timer/Counter0 and Timer/Counter1 Prescalers" on page 73.
+The Timer/Counter can be clocked by an internal synchronous or an external asynchronous clock source.
+The clock source clk{T0} is by default equal to the MCU clock, $clk{I/O}$.
+When the ASO bit in the ASSR Register is written to logic one, the clock source is taken from the Timer/Counter Oscillator connected to TOSC1 and TOSC2.
+For details on asynchronous operation, see "Asynchronous Status Register - ASSR" on page 106.
+For details on clock sources and prescaler, see "Timer/Counter Prescaler" on page 109.

+Counter Unit

-Counter Unit The main part of the 8-bit Timer/Counter is the programmable counter unit.
-Figure 27 shows a block diagram of the counter and its surroundings.
+The main part of the 8-bit Timer/Counter is the programmable bi-directional counter unit.
+Figure 35 shows a block diagram of the counter and its surrounding environment.

-Figure 27.
+Figure 35.
 Counter Unit Block Diagram